NebulousLabs/Sia-UI/doc/plugin-tutorial.md

 IPC.sendToHost('devtools');
 ```

-It's like a mini API but the UI currently registers only 'devtools', 'api-call'
+It's like a mini API but the UI currently registers only 'devtools', and
-and 'api-results' channels.
+'api-call' channels.
 For more detail, see app/js/pluginManager.js

 ### Making API calls